 Okay, so picture this: You’ve just eaten a big bowl of lentil soup or maybe some whole wheat pasta, feeling super virtuous, right?
 Fiber!
 Good for you!
 But if you haven’t been sipping on water throughout the day, maybe you had one cup of coffee and then just… forgot, that fiber isn’t going to do its job.
 It’s just going to sit there.
 Like, literally.

 Fiber is kind of like a sponge.
 It absorbs water.
 This absorption is exactly what gives your stool bulk and softness, making it easier to pass.
 Without sufficient water, that sponge stays dry, hard, and well, pretty unhelpful.
 In fact, if you drastically increase your fiber intake without upping your water, you could actually make things worse.
 Yeah, I know, it’s a cruel twist of digestive fate, but it’s important to understand this dynamic.
 Your gut actually needs that hydration to process everything efficiently.
-It’s not just about what goes in, but how it’s facilitated through the system, a complex dance of nutrient absorption and waste elimination that is frankly quite impressive when you think about it.
+It’s not just about what goes in, but how it’s facilitated through the system, a complex dance of nutrient absorption and waste elimination that’s frankly quite impressive when you think about it.

 Why Your Body’s Internal Plumbing Needs a Refill